TheValverde/HugOSC-release/README.md

 # Q-OSC
-Q-OSC is a lightweight OSC (Open Sound Control) controller application built with Python and Tkinter.
+Q-OSC is a lightweight OSC (Open Sound Control) controller application built with Python and CustomTkinter.
 It allows users to create custom keybindings to send OSC messages to a remote server, enabling control of various OSC-compatible applications and devices.

 ### Features